pacificclimate/climate-explorer-data-prep/README.md

     * The *value* for a first-level key is the indented block below it.
   * The second (indented) level specifies the attribute and the change to be made to it.
     See below for details.
+    * If you care about the order that attributes are processed in (and will appear in any naive listing of the attributes), prefix all of the second-level items with a dash (-).
+This causes the attributes to be processed in order the order listed in the updates file.

 ##### Delete attribute